SteveBate/MiniBus/README.md

 ##### * DiscardFailedMessages

-Sometimes if a message fails you jsut don't care.
+Sometimes if a message fails you just don't care.
 Either it wasn't important or you know the same message will show up again soon, perhaps from a process that resends until a given state is determined.
-In this case setting the DiscardFailedMessages option will not put the failed message on the error queue.
-Instead it will just throw it away leaving the error queue maintenance free.
+In this case setting the DiscardFailedMessages option will not put the failed message on the error queue, instead it will just throw it away leaving the error queue maintenance free.

 ##### * OnErrorAsync